matter-labs/zksync-era/docs/guides/setup-dev.md

 After that, you should logout and login again (user groups are refreshed after the login).
 The problem should be solved at this step.

-If logging out does not help, restarting the computer should.
+If logging out does not resolve the issue, restarting the computer should.

 ## `Node` & `Yarn`